FAQ

 --patch-command 'sudo idea_pip install boto3 --upgrade && sudo supervisorctl restart all'

-Refer to Patch IDEA module (idea-admin.sh patch) to learn more about the patch utility
+Refer to [patch-idea-module-idea-admin.sh-patch](https://docs.ide-on-aws.com/idea/first-time-users/cluster-operations/update-idea-cluster/patch-idea-module-idea-admin.sh-patch "mention") to learn more about the patch utility

 To safelist a new IP, navigate to VPC > Managed Prefix List and add your new entry into the Prefix List created by IDEA.

-Alternatively, you can run the following idea-admin.sh
+Alternatively, you can run the following `idea-admin.sh` command:

 ./idea-admin.sh utils cluster-prefix-list add-entry